weakphish/sheep-lang/README.md

 - Code Example:

 ```
+// define functions the same way as variables, except with parentheses to denote arguments
 let maybe_divide(num: int, denom: int) -> int? = { // a question mark signifies an Option type, which is similar to Rust's.
 It's just shorthand for Option<int> in this case.
   if denom == 0 {
       none;